cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-cybsup01.md

   - MinIO recommend selection of disks:
     - Direct-Attached Storage (DAS) like NVMe of SSD or primary or "hot" data
     - XFS formatted drives for storage
-  - Mount and create folder dedicated to MiniIO managed data (e.g in __/srv/miniiodisk__ folder) when none dedicated disk is available for MiniIO
+  - Mount and create folder dedicated to MinIO managed data (e.g in __/srv/miniodisk1__ folder) when none dedicated disk is available for MinIO

 - Create the minio-user user and group defined by the `/usr/lib/systemd/system/minio.service` configuration file via command:
   ```